There are several things to contemplate when you purchase a new furnace:

 - What type of budget do you have for a new furnace?

 - How much can you afford each month in heating bills?

 - Does anyone living in the home have respiratory issues?

 - Which type and size system do you require to heat your size of home?

-Calverley Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Calverley Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

 Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give Calverley Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+The duct work in every home is different – some good quality, some poorer, so the AFUE rating does not include this in their rating.
+If you are concerned that your heating equipment or duct system is not energy efficient, give Calverley Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could be saving each month.